susucoin-project/bitcoin/doc/README.md

 ### macOS

-Drag Susucoin-Core to your applications folder, and then run Susucoin-Core.
+Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.

 ### Need Help?